2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/13/2026 -- egregious mistakes:

+🟡 When I ask a yes or no question I want an yes or no answer not 50 lines of text.
+If I want to know why I'll ask why.

 🟡 Even when specifically instructed to exaclty copy the structure of the other project's readme and implmenetation the project created XML files with a completely different structure and hit errors due to structures the common XML parser does not support.
 Had to spend a lot of time re-writing code and files to follow the correct pattern.

 🟡 Did not make exact copies of other readme when directed to do so altered xml file formats and reuquirements